Kasabian: 2006–2007: Empire and Karloff's departure

 During the recording of Kasabian's second album, Empire, Christopher Karloff, one of the band's chief songwriters, had "artistic and creative differences" and was asked to leave the band, according to the band's website, although there is evidence to suggest that he left due to personal circumstances.
 In 2013 he confirmed that "differences in the musical direction and personal unresolved things" led to his departure.
 Ultimately, he contributed to three of the songs on Empire, including the self-titled first single.

 The album, which was co-produced by Jim Abbiss, was released in the UK on 28 August 2006.
 "Empire" was released as the first single from the album and reached No. 9 on the UK Singles Chart "Shoot the Runner" reached No. 17 in the same chart.
 A third single, "Me Plus One", was released on 2 January 2007.

 Kasabian won the Best Live Act award at the 2007 NME Awards.
+In April 2007, the band appeared on a pop soul remix of their 2004 hit "L.S.F." by DJ and producer Mark Ronson, appearing on his covers album Version.